brycewray/hugo-site/content/posts/2019/05/the-holy-mail.md

 On the new Mac, at first, I used the built-in Apple Mail app, but by then I'd been using the iOS version of Outlook ([the former Acompli](https://www.theverge.com/2015/1/29/7936081/microsoft-outlook-app-ios-android-features)) for a while, and liking it quite a bit.
 However, not caring for the mild cognitive dissonance that provided, I decided fairly soon that, *if possible*, I wanted to run the same client on both iOS and macOS.
 That narrowed it down considerably.
 It also became, for a time, the Holy Grail for me.

 First, I tried [Airmail](https://airmailapp.com) on both macOS and iOS.
-I found it interesting---its many settings were certainly a nerd's delight---but it was occasionally buggy, and I really didn't like the fact that it took it upon itself to *add an Airmail folder* in each of my accounts’ IMAP setups!
+I found it interesting---its many settings were certainly a nerd's delight---but it was occasionally buggy, and I really didn't like the fact that it took it upon itself to *add an Airmail folder* in each of my accounts' IMAP setups!
 Not cool, Airmail.
 (Yes, you [can stop that](http://feedback.airmailapp.com/forums/274948-airmail-mac-3-x/suggestions/17041585-i-want-to-stop-airmail-from-creating-its-own-imap).
 No, you shouldn't have to do so.)

 ## G whizzes on Apple